-This blind Pygmy boy is not excluded from the nKumbi manhood training.
-Like the other boys, he is whipped every morning for five months.
+A blind Pygmy boy is not excluded from the nKumbi manhood training.
+He learns survival skills in the forest and takes part in all the rituals over a five month period until the group is initiated and boys become men.
 When the boys run along the trails he does also, with his hands on the back of the boy in front of him.
+Like the other boys, he is whipped every morning which is believed to make them tough to survive in the Ituri Forest.

 Nowhere is the decline as evident, on such bitter display, as on the roads that span the country’s Wild East, a jungle bigger than Texas where the fighting has never really stopped.